Ronan Maher (hurler): Senior

 Maher played in a second consecutive National League final on 8 April 2018.
 Lining out at centre-back, he ended the game on the losing side following a 2-23 to 2-17 defeat by Kilkenny.

 On 30 June 2019, Maher lined out at left wing-back and scored two points from play when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.
 On 18 August 2019, he was selected at full-back when Tipperary faced Kilkenny in the All-Ireland final.
 Maher ended the game with a second All-Ireland winners' medal following the 3-25 to 0-20 victory.
 He ended the season by being named in the full-back position on the All-Star team.

 In February 2022, Maher was named as the new captain of the Tipperary team.

+In January 2024, Maher was named as the captain of the Tipperary team for the second time.

+In January 2025, Maher was again named as captain for the year, and subsequently captained Tipperary to victory in that year's All Ireland Hurling final against Cork, the county's first title since 2019.

+On 21 July 2025, Maher was added to the Thurles Sarsfields wall of winners mural outside Semple Stadium for players who have captained Tipperary to All-Ireland Senior hurling titles.

+In lifting the Liam MacCarthy Cup, Maher became the first serving member of the Garda Síochána to captain an All-Ireland-winning hurling team since Mick Gill 98 years earlier.